eduardoyanoliveira/ZoomMap/ZoomMap.Application/Interfaces/Events/EventSystemDocs.md

 ## Concrete Handlers

-All the Concrete Handlers will be placed in the application layer because usually each layer will have a repository for the subscriber entity and will also call the Handle method inside the entity on the domain layer.
+All the Concrete Handlers will be placed in the application layer because usually each handler will have a repository for the subscriber entity and will also call the Handle method inside the entity on the domain layer.
 Each subscriber will have its own handler class.
 So an event can be subscribed by one or more entities in the domain layer.

-Infrastructure Layer
+## Infrastructure Layer

 The infrastructure layer is responsible for implementing the concrete MessageBroker.
 Concrete MessageBroker